Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 Update: 12-23-17

-I’ve been wondering what the 8th-century CE version of the circlet (along with the other ritual implements) mentioned in the Hevajra Tantra might have looked like.
-While I have yet to find a contemporary sculpture or painting, I have found an 11th to 12th-century CE interpretation from Tibet.
+I’ve been wondering what the 8th century CE version of the circlet (along with the other ritual implements) mentioned in the Hevajra Tantra might have looked like.
+While I have yet to find a contemporary sculpture or painting, I have found an 11th to 12th century CE interpretation from Tibet.
 Titled The Buddhist Deity Hevajra (fig. 10), this copper alloy statue somewhat follows the prescribed iconography of the god as laid out in the aforementioned text:

 Dark blue and like the sun in colour with reddened and extended eyes, his yellow hair twisted upwards, and adorned with the five symbolic adornments,/ the circlet, the ear-rings and necklace, the bracelets and belt.
 These five symbols are well known for the purificatory power of the Five Buddhas./ He has the form of a sixteen-year-old youth and is clad in a tiger-skin.
 His gaze is wrathful.
 In his left hand he holds a vajra-skull, and a khatvahga [staff] likewise in his left, while in his right is a vajra of [a] dark hue…(Linrothe, 1999, p.
 256)

-Fig. 10 – The Buddhist Deity Hevajra, late-11th to early-12th-century CE, copper alloy (larger version).
+Fig. 10 – The Buddhist Deity Hevajra, late-11th to early-12th century CE, copper alloy (larger version).
 Courtesy of the Los Angeles County Museum of Art.
 Fig. 11 – Detail of the circlet (larger version).

 The circlet here is depicted as a fitted band with crescent trim and a teardrop-shaped adornment (a conch?) (fig. 11).
-The statue’s iconography more closely follows that from the Sadhanamala (“Garland of Methods”), a compilation of esoteric texts from the 5th to 11th-centuries CE.
+The statue’s iconography more closely follows that from the Sadhanamala (“Garland of Methods”), a compilation of esoteric texts from the 5th to 11th centuries CE.
 The following information probably derives from the later part of this period:

 He wields the vajra in the right hand and from his left shoulder hangs the Khatvanga [staff] with a flowing banner, like a sacred thread.
 He carries in his left hand the kapala [skull cap] full of blood.
 His necklace is beautified by a chain of half-a-hundred severed heads.
 His face is slightly distorted with bare fangs and blood-shot eyes.
 His brown hair rises upwards and forms into a crown which bears the effigy of Aksobhya.
 He wears a kundala [ear decoration] and is decked in ornaments of bones.
 His head is beautified by five skulls (Donaldson, 2001, p.
 221).

 Our statue has many of these features but lacks the image of the Buddha in his hair.
 This suggests the knob visible in the coif (fig. 10) once carried such a figure.
-So once again we see the importance of the Aksobhya Buddha.
-The statue is similar to 10th and 11th-century CE stone statues from India.
+So, once again we see the importance of the Aksobhya Buddha.
+The statue is similar to 10th and 11th century CE stone statues from India.
 [9]

 While this doesn’t get us any closer to what the original circlet looked like, this statue adds to the mutability of the fillet imagery.
 The Hevajra Tantra is vague in its description, and so it is no surprise that so many variations have appeared over the centuries.
 The original sanskrit text uses the word cakri (circle) to refer to the band (Farrow & Menon, 2001, pp. 61-62).
-This might explain the simple type three fillet worn by Monkey in the Eastern Thousand Buddha Cave two painting (fig. 2).
+This might explain the simple type three fillet worn by Monkey in the Eastern Thousand Buddha Cave no. two painting (fig. 2).

 Update: 08-16-20